Shahupdates/shahUpdates/README.md

-I am a versatilist and can adapt to different hats (Full Stack Developer 🌐, Software Engineer, Machine Learning 🔨,  Engineer 🤖, Back-end Developer 💾, Front-end Developer 🎨) depending on what the project requires.
+I am a versatilist specializing in software solutions and can adapt to different hats (Full Stack Developer 🌐, Software Engineer, Machine Learning 🔨,  Engineer 🤖, Back-end Developer 💾, Front-end Developer 🎨) depending on what the project requires.
 I love exploring new tech stack 💻 and leveraging them to build new ideas.🛠️.
 <br/>
 <br/>